Our Story

 —James Clear

-Undergraduate Aerospace Engineering
+Chris Young Undergraduate Aerospace Engineering

 "Don't let anyone rob you of your imagination, your creativity, or your curiosity.
 It's your place in the world; it's your life.
 Go on and do all you can with it and make it the life you want to live."